Having both good customer service and high food quality is important.

 All of this leads to the next topic: storage, portion and inventory control.

 Storage Control, Portion Control and Inventory Control

-- Improper record and inspection from deliveries,
+- Improper or nonexistent recording and inspection during delivery,

 - Employee theft,

 - Food spoilage in storage,